 Plopping is when you take your hair towel and pile your hair on your head then wrap the towel around to leave your hair to dry for some time.
 Some people do this for 15 minutes and others will do it for hours or even overnight.

-Microplopping is when you use the towel to push the hair up towards your scalp and press against your scalp to absorb the water.
+Microplopping is when you use the hair towel to push the hair up towards your scalp and press against your scalp to absorb the water.
 This is repeated all over the head until your hair isn't dripping.
 See my post below for a video tutorial of microplopping.

 Wait at least 15 minutes before diffusing.